How Will the Covid Vaccine Impact Custody in Michigan?

 More than 80% of school districts were offering in-person learning by March, according to The Detroit News.
 That includes Kent County, where many schools are offering both

 remote and in-person learning.
-It appears that schools generally will not require eligible children to be vaccinated to go to class in-person.
-Still, there are plenty of reasons why parents would want to consider the option of having their children getting the vaccine.
+It appears that schools generally will not require eligible children to be vaccinated to go to class in person.
+Still, there are plenty of reasons why parents would want to consider the option of having their children get the vaccine.

 Child Custody Issues in Michigan

 For divorced parents, decisions about whether a child gets the vaccine or goes to school in person depend on who has child custody.